 The FDA has put together 15 tables of such definitions.
-The tables are grouped by topic, such as test, acceptance criteria and batch information.
+The tables are grouped by topics, such as test, acceptance criteria and batch information.
 Another section of the document details controlled terminology defined by FDA experts.

 Having created the definitions, the FDA now wants to gather the views of people working in CMC and pharmaceutical quality.
-The agency specifically wants to hear the industry’s views on the accuracy, suitability and appropriateness of the data elements and their definitions.
+The agency specifically wants to hear the industry’s views on the accuracy, suitability, and appropriateness of the data elements and their definitions.

 The comment period is open until September.
 Once the comment period closes, the FDA will assess how to take the data element standardization project forward.